 Nursery Admission Process

 - Applications will only be accepted on Goldfield Infants' and Nursery School's official application form which will be available to download via the link above.

 - For 2023-2024 children with birth dates between 1st September 2019 - 31st August 2020 will be admitted at a single point of entry which is in the September.

 - Goldfield offer 15 hours (5 sessions) of free early education per week.
 On entry you will be asked to complete a separate early years education funding form.
 This year we have been able to provide a number of 30 hours places (for those eligible) and additional paid sessions, along with a lunch club.

 - We allocate 5 sessions per week either morning or afternoon.
 Morning Nursery sessions are 8.30-11.30 am and Afternoon Nursery session are 12.15-3.15 pm.
 There is a single point of entry in September with youngest (birth dates March-August) attending mornings and older children (birth dates September-February) attending afternoons; this may vary depending on dates of birth in the cohort.
-We will once again be considering offering 30 hour places for the next academic year if application numbers allow.
+We will once again be offering 30 hour places for the next academic year.

 - Our Nursery planned admission number is 60 children.

-- In the event of over subscription, places will be allocated in accordance with the Admission Rules (see below).
+- In the event of over subscription (including for 30 hour provision), places will be allocated in accordance with the Admission Rules (see below).

 - If you are applying under SEND or social or medical rules etc. it is the applicant's responsibility to provide written professional evidence at the time of their application; if this is not included the application cannot be considered under these Admission Rules.